ghgindex/ghgi/ghgi/datasets/master/origins/README.md

 ## GHG Values

 The `ghg` values are mass ratios of output_C02e:input.
 For instance, apples produce median GHG emissions of 0.42kg CO2e per kg of apples, so their `ghgmedian` value is 0.42.
-The largest single source of this data is Poore, Nemecek, et al; these ghg values are found in this [supplemental](https://www.science.org/doi/suppl/10.1126/science.aaq0216/suppl_file/aaq0216-poore-sm-revision1.pdf) material.
+The largest single source of this data is Poore & Nemecek; these ghg values are found in this [supplemental](https://www.science.org/doi/suppl/10.1126/science.aaq0216/suppl_file/aaq0216-poore-sm-revision1.pdf) material.

-For certain foods not covered by Poore et al, we have sourced this information elsewhere.
+For certain foods not covered by Poore & Nemecek, we have sourced this information elsewhere.
 The references are documented via `reference_id`s, and the optional note may include a link to a spreadsheet detailing how any necessary calculations were done.
 Many of the products calculated this way have the same value for each of the ghg entries because the source only provides a single value.

 ## Reference Ids